cleanlab/cleanlab/README.rst

 .. code:: python

-   from cleanlab.classification import RankPruning
+   from cleanlab.classification import LearningWithNoisyLabels
-   # RankPruning uses logreg by default, so this is unnecessary.
+   # LearningWithNoisyLabels uses logreg by default, so this is unnecessary.
    # We include it here for clarity, but this step is omitted below.
    from sklearn.linear_model import LogisticRegression as logreg

    # 1.
    # Wrap around any classifier.
 Yup, neural networks work, too.
-   rp = RankPruning(clf=logreg())
+   rp = LearningWithNoisyLabels(clf=logreg())

    # 2.
    # X_train is numpy matrix of training examples (integers for large data)